 - Prepare a plan for the morning.
 If you have no definite reason to wake up earlier, you will probably push the snooze button.

 - Plan for fun activities.
-Surely you will struggle with waking up early if your very first agenda for the day is boring or annoying.
+Surely you will struggle with waking up early if the very first agenda in your day planner is boring or annoying.
 So, instead of thinking about how you’ll clean up the kitchen as soon as you wake up, try something more fun, like reading the book, preparing and enjoying a cup of matcha, or something along those lines.

 - Create a proper sleep schedule.
 You need to have a sound sleep if you want to wake up earlier.
 To secure that, learn to go to sleep at a reasonable hour, stop eating a couple of hours before bed, avoid using mobile apps or PC, skip checking social media, and don’t work late hours.
 Your mind and body need to be calm as you head to bed.

 Early morning can be the time when you pursue your hobbies and dreams, work on a side hustle, workout, learn new skills.
 Or it can be the only quiet time you’ll get for the day before your family members wake up.
 Either way, give it a try and see how it affects your life and productivity.

 By the way, if you are looking for things to do in the morning before the day officially starts, check out our list of 13 Best Time Management Books.
 They will teach you some ground rules or time management, inspire you to strive for greatness and provide tools to achieve it.